Your legal rights and responsibilities

 Parents with child custody govern decisions which have far reaching implications for the future well being of the child and the family unit.
 If you have questions in this area, do not hesitate to contact our knowledgeable and experienced Child Custody Lawyers to help sort out the details in your particular situation and the pros and cons of potential choices.

-The Hilbing Family Law office is located in Woodbridge at the corner of Weston and Steeles Ave, and in Oshawa at the corner of Mary and Richmond.
+The Hilbing Family Law office is located in Woodbridge at the corner of Weston and Steeles Ave.
 The Hilbing Law Firm is centrally located to serve clients throughout Toronto, including Rexdale, North York, Etobicoke, Vaughan and Woodbridge.